Frank Gotch: Frank Gotch World Catch Championships

 With the revival of catch wrestling, tournaments have been held in Gotch's name at his home town.
-The inaugural Frank Gotch World Catch Championships took place in Humboldt on July 3, 2016 with over 250 spectators.
+The inaugural Frank Gotch World Catch Championships took place in Humboldt on July 3, 2016, with over 250 spectators.
 Roy Wood, head coach at The Snake Pit in England, was an honored guest at the event and led a catch wrestling seminar on July 2.
-At the tournament, the champions were Chris Morales (220+ lbs), Travis Wiuff (200-219 lbs), Anthony Pachek (160-179 lbs), Matt Tran (140-159 lbs), and Shayna Baszler (women's openweight division), and there was a catchweight match with Curran Jacobs pinning Travis Warner.
+At the tournament, the champions were Chris Morales (220+ lbs), Travis Wiuff (200–219 lbs), Anthony Pachek (160–179 lbs), Matt Tran (140–159 lbs), and Shayna Baszler (women's openweight division), and there was a catchweight match with Curran Jacobs pinning Travis Warner.
 The Frank Gotch World Catch Championships took place in Humboldt again on July 15, 2017.
-This edition used a single division, openweight format.
-Curran Jacobs won the tournament despite a 60 lb. weight disadvantage to Travis Wiuff in the final, who he beat with a Gotch toe hold, and Anthony Pachek placed third.
+This edition used a single division openweight format.
+Curran Jacobs won the tournament despite a 60 lbs weight disadvantage to Travis Wiuff in the final, beating him with a Gotch toe hold, and Anthony Pachek placed third.